IBM International Foundation

 - Specialisterne North America: Neurodivergent job seekers STEM training

-Common Characteristics of Supported Organizations:
+Common Characteristics of Supported Organisations:

 - Focus on education, particularly STEM and technology skills